On this page, the word nature also includes certain man-made habitats, such as hedges, stone fences, fields, and

-The medium-sized ring-billed gull (Larus delawarensis) has a very wide distribution, breeding across North America, from the northern prairie states of Canada south to northern California and the U.S. prairie states, and eastwards to Newfoundland.
+The medium-sized ring-billed gull (Larus delawarensis) has a very wide distribution, breeding across North America, from the northern prairie states of Canada southwards to northern California and the U.S. prairie states, and eastwards to Newfoundland.
 It winters in the U.S., Mexico, and the Greater and Lesser Antilles.

 Its specific name refers to the Delaware River, where it was first collected.
 It was described by American naturalist George Ord (1781-1866), who, incidentally, also described several specimens, brought back by the Lewis and Clark expedition (1804-1806), including black-tailed prairie dog (Cynomys ludovicianus), grizzly bear (Ursus arctos ssp. horribilis), and pronghorn (Antilocapra americana).

 Read more about the Lewis and Clark expedition, and about prairie dogs, at Animals: Squirrels of North America.
 The pronghorn is dealt with on the page Nature: Rain.

-This young ring-billed gull has just landed in Mill Neck Creek, Long Island, United States, hereby creating concentric circles on the surface.
+This young ring-billed gull has just landed in Mill Neck Creek, Long Island, hereby creating concentric circles on the surface.
 (Photo copyright © by Kaj Halberg)